fobiasmog/bank/README.md

 * I'm using Postgres on AWS RDS -- feel free to use it (but it's not super powerful)
 * My Auth0 API limits is 1k tokens (but it's only using for manual user creation from rake task)
 * My Auth0 users limit is 7k :shrug:
+* Common pipeline of request be like: controller -> interactor -> service(s) ->(optional) query(ies)

 ## Simplifications
 1. Each client can have only one account
 2. Limit-offset pagination for transactions and clients list -- but sometimes it's not relevant (depends on the business case)
 3. In real money processing is good practice to split real number on two naturals (by decimal point) to avoid rounding
+4. Didn't made a lot of reactivity on UI (you need to reload page to update transactions history)
+5. Made a transfer in sync way

 ## Assumptions
 1. Each client makes (on average) 5-10 transactions per day -- it's not a stock exchange :D